any-docs/css/content/guides/grid_layout/common_grid_layouts/index.md

 When we add this CSS, the items will be laid out as a grid.
 If we make the window smaller or wider, the number of column tracks changes – without media queries adding breakpoints and without needing to redefine the grid.

 We can tidy up the internals of the boxes using a touch of flexbox.
-We set the list item to `display: flex` and the {{cssxref("flex-direction")}} to `column`.
+We set the list item to `display: flex` and the `flex-direction` to `column`.
 We can then use an auto margin on the `.cta` to push this bar down to the bottom of the box.

 ```css
 .listing li {